Why visit the Strand (according to reviews)

 With lockdown one easing, Londoners and tourists are beginning to explore the city or return to their places of work.
 Of course, for some essential workers, the Strand has continued to be a part of daily life.

 As for me, I’m lucky that my job can be done from home, and I am nervous about venturing into central London even in my time off.
 (I realise this is a privilege that some don’t have).

 Being away from the Strand has got me reflecting on what I miss about it.
-Mostly I miss the frivilous day to day rituals of deciding between several Prets or the independent cafe just off Waterloo Bridge at lunchtime, or meeting a friend for a drink, perhaps at the Lyceum Tavern or Gordon’s, after work.
-With my Strandlines assistant editor hat on pre-lockdown, I’d often wander with camera in hand, on the lookout for architectural details or people to chat to.
+Mostly I miss the frivilous day to day rituals of deciding between several Prets or the independent cafe just off Waterloo Bridge at lunchtime, or meeting a friend for a drink, perhaps at the Lyceum Tavern or Gordon’s.
+With my Strandlines assistant editor hat on pre-lockdown, I’d often wander with camera and dictaphone in hand, on the lookout for architectural details or people to chat to.

 For readers familiar with the Strand: do any of these reviews chime with your experience?
 How would you recommend the Strand to a visitor (if at all!)?

 The solitary one-star review comes from a rather disgruntled traveller whose review seems rather to be directed at a hotel rather than the Strand as a street.
 Poor Strand, having its rating so wrongly affected!